juzzdev/DatingAppv2/README.md

 # DatingAppv2
-Create using Angular and ASP Core API
+Created using Angular and ASP Core API